awsmug/svorm-docs/docs/events/readme.md

 There are predefined triggers in Svorm.
 This is a list of all triggers that Svorm provides:

-- onInit
+- init
-- onChange
+- change
-- onSubmit
+- submit
-- onNext
+- next
-- onPrev
+- prev

 ## Conditions